kylerbrown/bark/README.md

 Version: 0.2

-What is Bark?
 Bark is a standard for electrophysiology data.

+## The Bark philosophy
+1. **simple file formats**
+2. **minimal specification and implementation**
+3. **small, chainable utilities**

-By emphasizing filesystem directories, plain text files and simple binary arrays, Bark data can leverage a broad tool set that includes Unix commands.
+By emphasizing filesystem directories, plain text files and a common binary array format, Bark makes it easy to use both large external projects and simple command-line utilites.

-This system is discussed in detail in the [Bark specification](specification.md).

-Bark is also the fibrous outer layer of [ARF](https://github.com/melizalab/arf), wrapped around a few standard file types.

-**BARK** is also an acronym for **B**ark is **A**rf **R**einterpreted by **K**yler.
+Bark's [small specification](specification.md) and Python implementation are easy to use in costum tools.

+These tools can be chained together using GNU Make to build data pipelines.

-## Why use Bark instead of ARF?
+## Why use Bark?

-Both systems have their advantages.
-Because ARF datasets are encapsulated within HDF5, they are harder to access without using ARF-specific tools.
-This protects ARF datasets from accidental loss of metadata, and helps ensure datasets conform to the ARF specification.

-Bark takes the architecture of ARF and replaces HDF5 with common data storage formats.
+Bark takes the architecture of ARF and replaces HDF5 with common data storage formats, the advantages of this approach are:
-This makes Bark files more susceptible to losing metadata and deviating from the specification, but gives Bark a few advantages:

 + Use standard Unix tools to explore your data (cd, ls, grep, find, mv)
 + Build robust data processing pipelines with shell scripting or